triststan/triststan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Learing Codding
 - 🌱 I’m currently learning ...
-Discord.JS
+Discord.JS and Neural Networks and Machine Learning
 - 👯 I’m looking to collaborate on ...
 Discord Bots
 - 🤔 I’m looking for help with ...
 Any tips
 - 💬 Ask me about ...
 Anything :)